Dhairyajeet-singh/IIITD-hackathon/README.md

 # EMPOWHER
-Our project works on to save the energy consumption in a house by keeping a record of all the power consumption and making sure that there is wise consumption of power.
-Also in our platform we will be providing a facility to check for solar panels and Blogs for educational Purpose.
+Our platform is dedicated to providing a safe and confidential space for women to seek professional advice and solutions for their health concerns.
+It bridges the gap between women in remote areas and healthcare professionals, offering virtual consultations.
+Additionally, it fosters a sense of community among users, ensuring they not only receive expert guidance but also find support and camaraderie in their health journey.

-Live link for prototype website :
+Live link for prototype website :  https://dhairyajeet-singh.github.io/IIITD-hackathon/

 Link for PPT : https://drive.google.com/file/d/1PqKWt7X0sMNXFG9guLK07d4cQn9Ubg25/view?usp=sharing